troclaux/notes/aws.md

 > serverless compute service that lets you run code in response to events

+- short-lived functions: each invocation runs in an isolated environment with max duration of 15 minutes
+- stateless: each function runs independently
+- price based on number of calls and duration of compute time
+- increasing ram also improves cpu and network
+- event-driven
   - examples of events
     - file uploads
     - http requests
     - database changes
+- supports
+  - node.js

-- properties
+  - python
-  - serverless
+  - golang
-  - event-driven
+  - java
-  - short-lived functions: each invocation runs in an isolated environment with max duration of 15 minutes
-  - stateless: each function runs independently
+  - c# (.NET core and powershell)

 ### workflow